wazuh/wazuh/api/test/integration/README.md

 ## API integration tests files

 The API integration tests files use the [`tavern`](https://tavern.readthedocs.io/en/latest/) framework.
-Tavern is a [`pytest`](https://docs.pytest.org/en/7.1.x/) based API testing framework for HTTP, MQTT or other protocols.
-These files are writen in the `yaml` language and their names can follow the following formats:
+Tavern is a [`pytest`](https://docs.pytest.org/en/7.1.x/) based API testing framework for HTTP, MQTT, or other protocols.
+These files are written in the `yaml` language and their names can follow the following formats:

 `test_{module}_endpoints.tavern.yaml` or `test_rbac_{rbac_mode}_{module}_endpoints.tavern.yaml`

-where `module` is the module where the endpoints tested belong to; and `rbac_mode` is the RBAC mode (white or black) used for the test (see [RBAC API integration tests](#RBAC-API-integration-tests)).
+where `module` is the module which the endpoints tested belong; and `rbac_mode` is the RBAC mode (white or black) used for the test (see [RBAC API integration tests](#RBAC-API-integration-tests)).

 ## Docker environment